raspberrycoulis/raspberrypi-socialmedia-bot/README.md

 You'll then need to add the necessary parts to each script as follows.

+## Configuration File
+To keep things simple, I have created a global `config.py` file that you will need to update before **any** script will work.
+You will need to add the relevant webhooks, API keys, tokens, secrets, account names and ID's etc. in this file first.
+Further instructions are given in the comments of this file.

 ## Twitter App
 First, you'll need to create an app in Twitter.
 This sounds more complicated that it is, but you'll first need to go to [https://apps.twitter.com/](https://apps.twitter.com/) and then click the `Create New App` button at the top.
 You'll need to name your app and provide some required information along the way.